-Most people know how important it is to stay aware of certain things from their past, especially when past events can affect future rewards.
+Most people know how important it is to stay aware of certain things from their past, especially when past events can affect future goals.
 They keep an eye on their credit history for fear of being denied a house purchase or business loan.
 They think back on a bad relationship to inform what they want from a new relationship.

-What people can often forget are minor indiscretions on their criminal history.
+What people can often forget are minor indiscretions on their criminal record.
 However, a momentary lapse in judgment could come back to haunt your personal and professional life.
 You may end up having to explain away a record you didn’t even know existed.

 Minor run-ins with the law can still show up on your record, even if you’ve never been convicted or served time.
 That’s why it’s important to know what kinds of charges might be lurking in your past.